kphongagsorn/linux-aslr-bypass/README.md

 # Example ASLR Bypass Scripts

-Example scripts of bypassing aslr on linux (with and without pwntools), binary not included
+Example script of bypassing aslr on linux (with and without pwntools), binary not included